Multiple Symptoms Study 3

 Multiple Symptoms Study 3 is a large randomised controlled trial to test the effectiveness of a Symptoms Clinic for people with persistent “medically unexplained” physical symptoms.

 The Symptoms Clinic is a set of up to four medical appointments designed to help people make sense of persistent physical symptoms (especially if medical tests have been negative) and to reduce the impact of symptoms on daily life.
-Consultations will take place at our study centres with a doctor who has had special training for the Symptoms Clinic Intervention.
+Consultations will take place via video link with a doctor who has had special training for the Symptoms Clinic Intervention.

 If you have any questions about MSS3 please contact the Trial Manager, Cara Mooney: C.D.Mooney@Sheffield.ac.uk